bcgov/data-publication/pages/faq.md

 ### How do I publish Metadata Records in the BC Data Catalogue as a Crown Corp or BC Agency?

 + As a member of the Broader Public Sector (BPS) you may manage your own holdings within the BC Data Catalogue.
-+ To start this process, send an email to [Data@gov.bc.ca](mailto:Data@gov.bc.ca) with the subject line **Dataset Publication as a Crown Corp or BC Agency Request** and provide as much detail as possible.
++ To start this process, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/5/create/16) with the subject as **Dataset Publication as a Crown Corp or BC Agency** and provide as much detail as possible in the description.

 ### How do I get authorization to publish records in the BC Data Catalogue?

 + To obtain an account to publish and manage data and metadata records for data, applications and services, approval from the Custodian is required.
 The custodian may be a Director or Executive Director of a Branch.
-+ Please send the request and the custodian's approval to: [DataBC.DA@gov.bc.ca](mailto:DataBC.DA@gov.bc.ca).
++ Please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/3/create/13) for a new account.

 ### How do I change the contact name recorded for a dataset when that contact has moved to a different role or retired?

-+ We do require that each Catalogue record have a way to contact the business area for further questions or access.
++ Each BC Data Catalogue record is required to list at least one contact within the business area.
 + The custodian of the dataset can authorize one or more people to be editors of their records.
    + These editors can then change the contact information.
-   + Requests to have editors set up for BC Data Catalogue access can be sent by the custodian to [DataBC.DA@gov.bc.ca](mailto:DataBC.DA@gov.bc.ca).
+   + Please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/3) to have editors set up for BC Data Catalogue access.

 ### How do I change the branch or ministry name or move a branch that has moved to another ministry listed in the catalogue?

 + Organizations regularly change names or move to other ministries as functions shift.
 + A custodian of a branch or an already delegated editor of an organization can inform us of any organizational change.
    + The administrator of the catalogue can rename and move organizations around.
-   + Requests to organizatonal structure changes can be sent to [DataBC.DA@gov.bc.ca](mailto:DataBC.DA@gov.bc.ca).
+   + Please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/23) to update the organizatonal structure for your Ministry or Branch/Division.**

 ### Can I do bulk changes to Catalogue records?